plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 This will show a clear split in your website referral sources traffic between visitors and activity coming from "social" vs "social-paid".

-### Check the results of each individual social media posts
+### Check the results of each individual social media post

 You can go even deeper than the paid vs organic social media split.
 You could analyze each individual post that you share using the `utm_campaign` tags.
 Here's an example: